-When ice is safe, it is very fun to play on and play leads to learning and discovery.
+Safe ice is fun to play on!
+Playing on ice leads to learning and discovery.
 Fresh Eyes on Ice aims to spark interest in science through an ice and snow observation network where youth contribute to large scale, cutting edge climate change research, conduct their own investigations, and learn about physics, weather and climate, and the environment.
-Youth get the opportunity to apply math skills to analyze data collected by themselves and their peers in communities across Alaska.
-We will be actively working with teachers, parents, and other educators on age-appropriate ice learning activities and lesson plans.
-We also very much welcome input from teachers, kids, and anyone interested in ice fun and learning.
-Below are some ice science learning resources we are beginning to compile and develop for Fresh Eyes on Ice into your classroom or youth group and learn more about our research on citizen science learning and engagement.
+We work with teachers, parents, and community members to create age-appropriate ice learning activities and lesson plans.
+Use the resources below to integrate Fresh Eyes on Ice into your classroom or youth group and learn more about our research on citizen science learning and engagement.

 Activities, Media, and Lesson Plans for Learning about Ice